chaitanya-kuchimanchi/Advanced_Regression/README.md

 ## General Information
 - The dataset of housing sales is provided by the team.
-- Need to identify the significant variables that drive the dependant variable.
+- Need to identify the significant variables that drive the dependant variable...

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->